DataS-DHSC/dhsc_quarto_template/DEVELOPER_README.md

 7. In GDS.css search for all instances of `font-family:GDS Transport,` and delete `GDS Transport,`

+8. Delete font folder and its contents, found in the Asset folder.

-8. In GDS.css search for filepaths starting `/assets/images` and delete the initial `/`.
+9. In GDS.css search for filepaths starting `/assets/images` and delete the initial `/`.
 This allows the filepath to be identified correctly.

-9. Open `_extensions/govuk/govuk.template.` Replace code between the two `header` tags with the [latest HTML code for the header component](https://design-system.service.gov.uk/components/header/) from the design system website.
+10. Open `_extensions/govuk/govuk.template.` Replace code between the two `header` tags with the [latest HTML code for the header component](https://design-system.service.gov.uk/components/header/) from the design system website.
 Do the same for the [footer](https://design-system.service.gov.uk/components/footer/).

-10. If there have been changes to the styling of headings in the GDS CSS, these will need to be updated in `_extensions/govuk/styles.scss`.
+11. If there have been changes to the styling of headings in the GDS CSS, these will need to be updated in `_extensions/govuk/styles.scss`.
 This is because quarto doesn't produce text with the classes that the GDS css is expecting.

-11. Update News.md and _extension.yml files with new version name and description of what has changed/added/removed.
+12. Update News.md and _extension.yml files with new version name and description of what has changed/added/removed.